 2. How can I benefit from hip replacement surgery?

-During my more than 25-year career, I have helped thousands of people from around the world, as the art and science of joint replacement surgery has continuously evolved.
+During my extensive career, I have helped thousands of people from around the world, as the art and science of joint replacement surgery has continuously evolved.
 THR has proven to be a powerful and predictable way to relieve pain and improve function.

-At The Leone Center for Orthopedic Care, we offer you both the latest as well as the most time-tested innovations in joint replacement.
+At The Leone Center for Orthopedic Care, we offer you both the latest (SPAIRE Technique) as well as the most time-tested innovations in joint replacement.

 First, a diagnosis is made based on your personal history, a thorough physical examination and state-of-the-art imaging.
 I then choose an implant that is best suited to your medical and lifestyle needs.
 I perform as minimally invasive surgery as possible, emphasizing precise component positioning, meticulous soft tissue handling and closure.
 This results in less soft tissue trauma and as rapid a recovery as possible.